cfenollosa/bashblog/README.md

 There are two ways to configure the blog strings:

 - Edit `bb.sh` and modify the variables in the `global_variables()` function
-- Create a `.config` file with your configuration values (useful if you don't want to touch the script)
+- Create a `.config` file with your configuration values -- useful if you don't want to touch the script and be able to update it regularly with git

 The software will load the values in the script first, then overwrite them with the values in the `.config` file.
 This means that you don't need to define all variables in the config file, only those which you need to override